-We also offer bushfire testing to AS 1530.8.2.
-This standard provides methods for determining the performance of external construction elements when exposed to direct flame impingement from the fire front.
+Warringtonfire also offers bushfire testing to AS 1530.8.1 and AS 1530.8.2.
+These standards provide methods for determining the performance of external construction elements when exposed to direct flame impingement from the fire front.
 It is used to test products that are or may be in direct contact with ‘flame zone’ conditions.

 Reaction to Fire

 Find out how we help our customers to evaluate ignition, flame spread, heat release, smoke generation and toxicity for their materials, products and systems.